 Before you jump in, here are a few small notes about this homemade whipped cream recipe.
-First and foremost, you shouldn’t add more vanilla extract than the recipe calls for.
+First and foremost, don’t feel tempted to add more vanilla extract than the recipe calls for.
 Cream has a subtle flavor that’s easily overpowered by vanilla extract.
 The goal here is to add just enough vanilla to complement the flavor of the cream without totally masking it.

 Second, you’re welcome to add more or less powdered sugar to suit your tastes.
 We like our whipped cream very lightly sweetened, especially if we’re enjoying it with sweet, in-season fruit.
 If you’d like a sweeter whipped cream recipe, add half a tablespoon of powdered sugar in at a time.
 You can always add more sweetener, but you likely won’t have any heavy whipping cream left to balance out the sugar if you add too much.

 How to store this whipped cream recipe

 This homemade whipped cream recipe is best made the day of serving.
 However, it can be made up to one day in advance.
 Simply store it in an airtight container and refrigerate until you’re ready to enjoy.
-If the liquid separates from the cream, whip it again to incorporate the liquid (this will only take a minute or two).
-This whipped cream recipe is delicious on fresh fruit and strawberry shortcake, or eaten by the spoonful.
+If the liquid separates out, whip it again to incorporate the liquid (this will only take a minute or two).

 Can you use a KitchenAid for whipped cream?